A rare masterpiece! Valletta’s MUŻA acquires drawing linked to Baroque icon Peter Paul Rubens

 Malta’s national art museum, MUŻA, has just made an exciting addition to its collection – one with international ties and centuries of history behind it.

-The museum has acquired a rare old master drawing by Paulus Pontius, based on a design by none other than legendary Flemish Baroque painter Peter Paul Rubens.
-The newly acquired work is a preparatory study originally inspired by one of Rubens’ grand altarpieces, and later transformed into a popular engraving by Pontius – a renowned engraver who closely collaborated with Rubens in 17th-century Antwerp.
+The museum has acquired a rare old master drawing by Paulus Pontius and the legendary Flemish Baroque painter Peter Paul Rubens.
+The newly acquired work was inspired by one of Rubens’ grand altarpieces, and is a preparatory work for a popular engraving by Pontius – a renowned engraver who closely collaborated with Rubens in 17th-century Antwerp.

 This new acquisition is a fascinating piece of printmaking history.
 The drawing contains incised lines, indicating it was used as a direct design for copperplate engraving, a technique central to image reproduction before photography.

-Belonging to a known series of preparatory drawings, this artwork makes part of a prestigious series held in major museums across the world, including the British Museum in London and the J. Paul Getty Museum in Los Angeles.
+This artwork forms part of a prestigious series of preparatory drawings for engravings held in major museums across the world, including the British Museum in London and the J. Paul Getty Museum in Los Angeles.

-What makes this even more significant is its role in.
-The drawing will also play a role in MUŻA’s educational initiatives, supporting a programme tied to the Getty’s project on design transfer in printmaking, providing valuable insight into how original compositions evolved from sketch to print – a process that defined visual culture in Europe for centuries.
+The drawing will also play a role in MUŻA’s educational initiatives, supporting a programme tied to a digital project on old master drawings, funded by the Getty Foundation, specifically on design transfer in printmaking, providing valuable insight into how original compositions evolved from sketch to print – a process that defined visual culture in Europe for centuries.

-MUŻA encourages the public to stay tuned for upcoming programming related to this exciting addition, especially for those interested in art history, Baroque art, and traditional printmaking techniques.
+MUŻA encourages the public to stay tuned for upcoming programming, especially for those interested in art history, Baroque art, and traditional drawing and printmaking techniques.

 Are you a Baroque fan?